Don’t parent alone!

 What is CommonSpace?

 CommonSpace is a cooperative indoor community space.
 Not a fancy playspace.
 Not drop-off childcare.
 Think of it as an extension of your living room.
-This winter/spring, Mt Airy Family Commons is partnering with Holy Cross Catholic Church to pilot CommonSpace on their campus, located on E. Mt Airy Ave and Boyer St. This looks like:
+Mt Airy Family Commons partners with Holy Cross Catholic Church to host CommonSpace on their campus, located on E. Mt Airy Ave and Boyer St. This looks like:

 • Cozy rooms for play, reading, art, music, and games